sayeedhussain/transactions-service/README.md

 4. OAuth (okta)

 ## Running integration tests
-open terminal, cd into the root folder and execute the below command to spin up postgres and rabbitMQ components
+open terminal, cd into the root folder and execute the below command to spin up postgres and rabbitMQ
 ```bash
 docker-compose down && docker-compose up
 ```